silogen/kaiwo/docs/docs/aim/images-and-templates.md

 AIM container images consist of a base layer containing the AIM runtime and a model-specific layer containing the model weights.
 To speed up discovery and service startup, the operator can pre-pull these base images onto all cluster nodes through a DaemonSet.

-When base image caching is enabled via `AIMClusterConfig` (by setting `caching.cacheAimImageBase: true`), the operator monitors all `AIMImage` and `AIMClusterImage` resources in the cluster.
-It extracts the base image references from the full container image URIs and maintains a DaemonSet that ensures these base images are present on every node.
-For example, from an image like `ghcr.io/silogen/aim:0.4.0-meta-llama-llama-3.1-8b-instruct`, the operator extracts the base image `ghcr.io/silogen/aim-base:0.4.0`.
+When the effective runtime configuration sets `cacheBaseImages: true`, the operator monitors all `AIMImage` and `AIMClusterImage` resources in the cluster.
+It extracts the base image reference from each model image and manages `AIMBaseImageCache` objects that pre-pull those base layers onto nodes.
+For example, from an image like `ghcr.io/silogen/aim:0.4.0-meta-llama-llama-3.1-8b-instruct`, the operator extracts the base image `ghcr.io/silogen/aim-base:0.4.0` and keeps it warm across the fleet.

 This pre-caching significantly reduces the time required for template discovery jobs to start, since the base image layers are already present locally.
-Similarly, when services deploy, they don't need to wait for base image downloads.
-The caching is cluster-wide and automatic—adding or updating image resources triggers the DaemonSet to update accordingly.
+Similarly, when services deploy, they avoid waiting for large base downloads.
+The caching is cluster-wide and automatic—adding or updating image resources updates the corresponding `AIMBaseImageCache`.

-Base image caching is configured through `AIMClusterConfig` rather than per-image, as it represents a cluster-level optimization decision.
-See the [Configuration](config.md) documentation for details on enabling and configuring base image caching.
+Cluster administrators typically enable caching in an `AIMClusterRuntimeConfig` and provide registry credentials via an `AIMRuntimeConfig` that lives in the operator namespace.
+See the [runtime configuration guide](config.md) for details on enabling and configuring base image caching.

 ## Service Templates